SumoLogic/sumologic-documentation/docs/observability/aws/integrations/aws-api-gateway.md

 ### Overview

-The **AWS API Gateway - Overview** dashboards provides insights into API Gateway performance throughout your infrastructure, including API calls, latency, client and server-side errors, connect and message count, data processed, API cache hits, and back-end cache misses.
+The **AWS API Gateway - Overview** dashboards provide insights into API Gateway performance throughout your infrastructure, including API calls, latency, client and server-side errors, connect and message count, data processed, API cache hits, and back-end cache misses.

 There are three overview dashboards: **AWS API Gateway - Overview (REST API)**, **AWS API Gateway - Overview (HTTP API)**, and **AWS API Gateway - Overview (WebSocket API)**.

 Use these dashboards to:

 * Get a high-level overview of your API Gateway infrastructure.
-* Compare API requests made today, yesterday, and last week to identify any abnormal deviations in load
+* Compare API requests made today, yesterday, and last week to identify any abnormal deviations in load.
 * Get quick statistics on the number of requests and frequently used APIs.
 * Monitor the number of client-side and server-side errors processed by API Gateway instances.
-* Monitor relative, backend, and overall API responsiveness
+* Monitor relative, backend, and overall API responsiveness.
 * Monitor API cache hits and misses by API Gateway across your infrastructure to optimize cache capacities and achieve desired performance.

 #### AWS API Gateway - Overview (REST API)